Dimash Qudaibergen: Modeling

-Kudaibergen has been a model for fashion labels and for Lifestyle and Fashion magazines.
+Dimash has been a model for fashion labels and for Lifestyle and Fashion magazines.
 He was on the magazine covers of Men's Health, Southern Metropolis, Starbox, Easy, L’Officiel Hommes, Ivyplume, Chic, Chic Teen, and Elle.
 He was also featured in photo series of other magazines, including Cosmopolitan and OnlyLady, and in fashion videos for e.g. Elle Shop and Cosmopolitan.

 Acting

-Kudaibergen starred as an actor in several Chinese and Russian TV productions.
+Dimash starred as an actor in several Chinese and Russian TV productions.

 Singing contests

-Kudaibergen is the initiator in 2018 of the annual Kazah Baqytty Bala Children's Singing Contest.
-He also served as a jury member for Bala Dausy, Slavic Bazaar, Super Vocal and New Wave.
+Dimash is the initiator in 2018 of the annual Kazakh Baqytty Bala Children's Singing Contest.
+He also served as a jury member for Bala Dausy, Slavic Bazaar, Super Vocal, New Wave, and music contest Virtuosos.